The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

 so the two subsystems will cease exhibiting what had looked like nonlocal stochastic dynamics.

-This analysis precisely captures the quantum-theoretic notion of \emph{entanglement}.
-Systems that interact with each other start to exhibit what appears to be a nonlocal kind of stochastic dynamics, even if the systems are moved far apart in physical space, and decoherence by the environment effectively causes a breakdown in that apparent dynamical nonlocality.
+This analysis precisely captures the quantum-theoretic notion of \emph{entanglement}, without any invocation of a Hilbert-space picture.
+Systems that interact with each other start to exhibit what superficially appears to be a nonlocal kind of stochastic dynamics, even if the systems are moved far apart in physical space, and decoherence by the environment effectively causes a breakdown in that apparent dynamical nonlocality.

-This stochastic picture of entanglement and nonlocality provides a new way to understand why they occur in the first place.
-The indivisible nature of generic stochastic dynamics could be viewed as a form of nonlocality in time, which then leads to an apparent nonlocality across space.
-A division event leads to an instantaneous restoration of locality in time, which then leads to a momentary restoration of manifest locality across space.
+Due to the stochastic and non-Markovian nature of the laws in this new formulation of quantum theory, the precise nature of this apparent dynamical nonlocality is an extremely subtle matter.
+Relevant questions concerning locality and causation will be treated in detail in future work.